← Intrepid Scientific·Insights

 - Apportionment documentation: Engineering designs that support the separation of medical assets for 280E tax defense.

-Engineering for compliance involves designing for long-term maintenance and repairability while ensuring HVAC and electrical systems meet the specific requirements of GMP-certified operations.
+Engineering for compliance means designing for long-term maintenance and repairability while ensuring HVAC and electrical systems meet the specific requirements of GMP-certified operations.
 Proactive audit readiness is the cornerstone of facility design in this new era.

 8. Strategic Imperatives for the Next 180 Days